feature-hub/feature-hub/README.md

 1. An **integrator** instantiates the Feature Hub components and provides the Feature App compositions.
-2. A **provider** provides Feature Services to consumers through the feature service registry.
+2. A **provider** provides a Feature Service to consumers through the feature service registry.
 Most providers are registered by the integrator but they can also be registered by Feature Apps.
 3. A **consumer** is everyone who consumes Feature Services.
 This can be a